thadclay/catapult/README.md

 jest for running tests

 ## How To Run
-You have to set an environment variable with the auth key like below.
+You have to set an environment variable with the auth token like below.
 ```AUTHTOKEN='some_auth_key_here_please' npm test```

 ## Observations